 We'll say unbelievable things to each other in the early morning— our blue coming up from our roots, our water rising in our extraordinary limbs.
 All night I dreamt of bonfires and burn piles and ghosts of men, and spirits behind those birds of flame.
 I cannot tell anymore when a door opens or

 Born March 28, 1976, Ada Limón is originially from Sonoma, California.
 As a child, she was greatly influenced by the visual arts and artists, including her mother, Stacia Brady.
-In 2001, she received an M.F.A. from the Creative Writing Program at New York University.
+In 2001 she received an MFA from the Creative Writing Program at New York University.

 Her first collection of poetry, Lucky Wreck (Autumn House Press, 2006), was the winner of the 2005 Autumn House Poetry Prize.
-She is also the author of Bright Dead Things (Milkweed Editions, 2015), Sharks in the Rivers (Milkweed Editions, 2010), and This Big Fake World (Pearl Editions, 2006), winner of the 2005 Pearl Poetry Prize, and Sharks in the Rivers (Milkweed Editions, 2010).
-Her poems have appeared in The New Yorker, the Harvard Review, and Pleiades.
+She is also the author of Bright Dead Things (Milkweed Editions, 2015), Sharks in the Rivers (Milkweed Editions, 2010), and This Big Fake World (Pearl Editions, 2006), winner of the 2005 Pearl Poetry Prize.
+Of Limón's work, the poet Richard Blanco writes, "Both soft and tender, enormous and resounding, her poetic gestures entrance and transfix."

 A 2001-2002 fellow at the Provincetown Fine Arts Work Center, she has also received a grant from the New York Foundation for the Arts and won the Chicago Literary Award for Poetry.
 She splits her time between Lexington, Kentucky, and Sonoma, California.